 Yes, you can freeze gluten-free sugar cookies.
 Place a freezer-friendly zip top for up to 3 months.
 Cookies freeze best when they are unfrosted.

 Gluten-free flour takes longer to hydrate than traditional wheat flour.
 Beating the cookie dough longer and allowing the batter to rehydrate for at least 10 minutes or chilling the dough will help with this.
-Adding an extra egg yolk, as we do in this recipe.
+Adding an extra egg yolk, as I do in this recipe.

-📖 Recipe
+📖 Recipe Card

-Gluten Free Sugar Cookies
+Gluten Free Cut-Out Sugar Cookies

 Ingredients